knoxschools/knoxschools.us/_posts/2017-12-11-Becky-Ashe-and-Timothy-Childers-Suspended.md

+## Plausible Theories

+  * A case where a student got lost (or tried to run away) downtown, which was handled and reported by Ashe and Childers, but then the mother of the girl who was displaced filed a report against them.
+  * DCS (since they have released a statement on the issue) may have had a case mishandled and/or improperly handled or cared for a student who was placed under control of a foster parent.

-## Unproven Theories
+## Discredited Theories

   * Ashe and Childers were smudging test grades or allowing cheating.
 The motivation would be for more school grants, and to maintain our high status as a high scoring school.
 Previous case: ["We found that the L&N STEM Academy was not in alignment with our district procedures regarding administering the local assessment required for recovery credit courses"](http://archive.knoxnews.com/news/former-stem-student-alleges-cheating-ep-510399095-355471961.html/).
-  * Some sort of public funds mishap (possibly unintentional), wherein the adminstrators improperly used funds for some use.
-  * DCS (since they have released a statement on the issue) may have had a case mishandled and/or improperly handled or cared for a student who was placed under control of a foster parent.

-## Discredited Theories

   * Sexual Assault/Misconduct.
 We have talked to a teacher (who wishes to stay anonymous) who confirmed it was "nothing like that", and we are glad to rule that out
   * Affair/relationship.
 No evidence where we would expect it, and no good reason (most people said this as an unfunny joke).
+  * Some sort of public funds mishap (possibly unintentional), wherein the adminstrators improperly used funds for some use.

   * False allegation.
 It would have been sorted out, and the amount of authorities involved makes it unlikely that a kid made up allegations against them.